echeran/smile-of-murugan/webbook/chapter03.md

  This king established himself
-on the *Śātavāhana* throne perhaps in 168 or 170 A.D.[^sewell-historical-inscriptions] This short bilingual is only a slight corroboration of our dating, but it *is* a kind of evidence: first, it shows the use of Brähmi for epigraphic Tamil in the 2nd Cent.
+on the *Śātavāhana* throne perhaps in 168 or 170 A.D.[^sewell-historical-inscriptions] This short bilingual is only a slight corroboration of our dating, but it *is* a kind of evidence: first, it shows the use of Brāhmi for epigraphic Tamil in the 2nd Cent.
 A.D.; second, it shows the use of Tamil as an important language side by side with Prakrit—probably a *lingua-franca* of the South of that time (the *Śātakarṇis* were an *Ãndhra,*